Joonie86/COBRA-7.3/481/REX/README.md

-# COBRA 7.5 Source
+# COBRA 7.51 Source

 	[Supported CFW]

 	REBUG 4.81.1 REX/D-REX
 	REBUG 4.81.2 REX/D-REX

-As of January 5th 2017, following has been changed and updated since 4.46 COBRA 7
+As of Feburary 2nd 2017, following has been changed and updated since 4.46 COBRA 7

 	[ Joonie's Changes ]